Tim-Kerr/AnagramAPI/README.md

 * O(1) Runtime to calculate word count & min/max/average/median word length.

 Cons:
-* Have to maintain 2 data structure / more memory usage
+* Have to maintain 2 data structures / more memory usage
 * Higher runtime O(nlog(n)) when adding and removing words from the corpus because of the need to maintain the sorted order of the array